 We can use data-driven analysis to optimize the allocation of investments among the basket of stocks.
 Modern portfolio theory (Capital Asset Pricing Model) suggests that using the Sharpe Ratio (a metric of reward-to-risk) can reduce the riskiness of a portfolio while preserving returns.

-The web application available for demo here and described in the YouTube video does just that - helps an Asset Manager make better investment decisions that will consistently improve financial performance and thus retain clients.
+The application helps an Asset Manager make better investment decisions that will consistently improve financial performance and thus retain clients.